 New companies may have to start out recruiting a specialized highly skilled staff, with an organizational development plan that is far more advanced than the typical startup.
 A strong management team will attract investors and convince investors and consumers alike that a new firm has plenty of market-specific knowledge and the experience necessary to implement the business plan.
-Difficulty: Difficult AACSB: Analytical thinking; Written and oral communication LO: 2.2: Describe the major B2C business models.
+Diff: Difficult AACSB: Analytical thinking; Written and oral communication LO: 2.2: Describe the major B2C business models.

 57) All of the following are examples of business-to-business (B2B) business models except:

 A) e-distributors.

 B) e-procurement.

 C) exchanges.

-D) e-tailers.
+D) portals.

 Answer: D

-Difficulty: Easy
+Diff: Easy

 AACSB: Application of knowledge

 LO: 2.3: Describe the major B2B business models.

 58) What is the primary revenue model for an e-distributor?

 A) sales

 B) transaction fee

 C) advertising

 D) subscription

 Answer: A

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Application of knowledge

 LO: 2.3: Describe the major B2B business models.

-59) W.W.
-Grainger is an example of which of the following business models?
+59) Amazon is an example of which of the following business models?

 A) B2B service provider

 B) exchange

 C) e-distributor

 D) industry consortia

 Answer: C

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Application of knowledge

 LO: 2.3: Describe the major B2B business models.

 60) create and sell access to digital markets.

 A) E-distributors

 B) Portals

 C) E-procurement firms

 D) Market creators

 Answer: C

-Difficulty: Moderate
+Diff: Moderate

 AACSB: Application of knowledge

 LO: 2.3: Describe the major B2B business models.

 61) Which of the following may offer its customers value chain management software?

 A) e-distributors

 B) e-procurement companies

 C) exchanges

 D) community providers

 Answer: B

-Difficulty: Moderate

-AACSB: Application of knowledge

 LO: 2.3: Describe the major B2B business models.